Skip to main content

 • Mouth trauma and injury from falls or accidents are more frequent in people with seizure disorders or cerebral palsy.

-Preparing for a successful dentist visit
+Preparing for a successful dental visit for children with special needs

-A little extra planning and preparation can go a long way toward a successful visit to the dentist.
 In fact, that preparation begins prior to even scheduling an appointment.
-Begin by doing some online research on providers near you and find a pediatric dentist who has experience treating children with disabilities.
+Start by doing some online research on providers near you and find a pediatric dentist who has experience treating children with special needs.

 Once you’ve found the right dentist, there are a few ways that you can all work together to create a positive, healthy experience:

-• Days before your child’s appointment, call the dentist’s office to discuss making the appointment more efficient and effective:
+Days before your child’s appointment, call the dentist’s office to discuss making the appointment more efficient and effective:

 • Discuss anything the office can do to help make your child more physically comfortable, especially if the child has difficulty sitting in the dental chair.